How do I manage connections in Speedify?

-- Online, Bonded - The connection is working, and Speedify is using it.
+- Online, Connected - The connection is working, and Speedify is using it.

-- Online, not Connected - The connection has a route to the Internet, and Speedify is attempting to connect on it
+- Online, Not Connected - The connection has a route to the internet, and Speedify is attempting to connect.

 - Online, Sleeping - Speedify is not using the connection, because the other connection(s) are good enough that it's not needed right now.

-- Disconnected - The connection cannot get to the Internet, so Speedify is not using it.
+- Disconnected - The connection cannot access the internet, so Speedify is not using it.

-- ALWAYS - Speedify will always try to use this network when it is available.
-Recommended for Internet connections that do not have data caps on them.
+- Primary - Speedify will always try to use this network when it is available.
+Recommended for internet connections that do not have data caps on them.

-- NORMAL - Speedify will try not to use this network, but will use it when the ALWAYS connections are being heavily used or slowing down.
+- Secondary - Speedify will use this connection for occasional speed boosts when the Primary connections are being heavily used or slowing down.
 This setting is good for connections that have reasonable data caps, as they will be used much less often than the ALWAYS connections.

-- BACKUP - Speedify will not use this network, unless all the ALWAYS and SECONDARY networks are not available.
+- Backup - Speedify will not use this network unless all the Primary and Secondary networks are not available.
 This setting is good for very expensive connections, which should only be used in emergencies.

 How Priorities Work

-The Wi-Fi defaults to a special mode called "Always" which is used whenever it is connected.
-The interactions of all of these modes is shown in the following table.
-"Congested" means that the Wi-Fi is carrying enough data that it is starting to slow down your Internet traffic:
+By default, Speedify will set Wi-Fi connections to "Primary" and Cellular connections to "Secondary."
+The interactions of all of these modes are shown in the following table.
+"Congested" means that the Wi-Fi is carrying enough data that it is starting to slow down your internet traffic: